Wire Spiral Striping

 Wire Stripping Part Numbers

 Our part numbers are descriptions in order to make it easier for customers to understand when they receive our products.
 “UL1007-18-16 BK”, for example, is approved by UL (Underwriter’s Laboratories) under their 1007 designation, it is 18 gauge wire with 16 copper strands, and the color is Black.
 If we add a Yellow stripe to this black wire the new part number would be “UL1007-18-16 BK/YL”.
 UL is a third-party company that tests, approves, and stamps wire and cable products to certain standards.
 UL1007, for example, is tested to 300 volts and 105°C before getting a stamp of approval.
 It gives added quality and comfort to end users that rely on voltage and temperature ratings to be accurate.
-Having a third party company stamp the wire is better than simply believing the company that manufactured it.
+Having a third-party company stamp the wire is better than simply believing the company that manufactured it.

 Costs of Adding Spiral Stripes to Hook up Wire

-There is an initial cost of buying a wire striping machine along with the paint and acetone.
+There is an initial cost of buying a wire striping machine and the paint and acetone.
 The acetone is used to clean the wheels and paint buckets before switching colors.
 The machine uses a lot of electrical power so you would need to call an electrician to make sure you have the correct outlet and power distribution before setting it up yourself.
 There is a labor cost of having an employee prepare the machine, set up the color, start the striping process and sporadically check the final product for quality as it’s winding onto the plastic spool.
-The employee doesn’t have to babysit the wire as it is running but short lengths between 100 and 250 feet don’t allow much time for a separate job.
+The employee doesn’t have to babysit the wire as it is running, but short lengths between 100 and 250 feet don’t allow much time for other jobs.
 Longer runs of 1000 feet tend to give the employee time to complete another task at the same time.
-The final cost to the spiral striping process other than the cost of the wire is the cost of waste.
+The final cost of the spiral striping process other than the cost of the wire is the cost of waste.
 In order to produce 100, 250 or 1000 feet we need to use about 30 feet of wire to start and complete the job.
 It takes a minute for the paint to gain solid traction to the wire and we can only send the quality approved product to the customer.

 Color Options for Spiral Stripes